 - Data collection, forenzic analysis, software development and simulation of systems

-- The ability to design and deliver integrated systems, particularly integrated water, planning and environmental cycles
+- The ability to design and deliver integrated systems, particularly water cycle systems

 - Technical investigation and academic research using first principles engineering analysis, investment economics and microbiological science